plane-watch/bordercontrol/README.md

 ### Starting the environment

-From the root of the repo: `git submodule add -f git@github.com:plane-watch/pw-pipeline.git` (note you may need to rmdir the pw-pipeline dir).

 From the root of the repository, run `docker compose up -d --build`.

 This will build the images, containers and launch bordercontrol.